Taitava/obsidian-shellcommands/README.md

 | SC 0.1.0 | Obsidian 0.12.12<br>Works | Obsidian 0.12.12<br>Works | macOS: 11.5.2<br>Obsidian: 0.12.5<br>Works, tested by [skipadu](https://github.com/skipadu), thank you! 🙂 |
 | SC 0.0.0 | Obsidian 0.12.12<br>Works | Obsidian 0.12.12<br>Works | |

-As I do not own a Mac, tests on Mac are performed by other people, and I cannot quarantee that every version will be tested on Mac.
+As I do not own a Mac, tests on Mac are performed by other people, and I cannot guarantee that every version will be tested on Mac.
 That's the reason why Mac might not appear on every row in the above table.
-If you notice that a newest SC version does not have a Mac test record in the table, you can help by [performing a Mac test yourself and submitting your freeform test result here](https://github.com/Taitava/obsidian-shellcommands/issues/1).
+If you notice that the newest SC version does not have a Mac test record in the table, you can help by [performing a Mac test yourself and submitting your freeform test result here](https://github.com/Taitava/obsidian-shellcommands/issues/1).

 ## Ask for help